 I promise to continue listening to you, the members.
 I promise to be diligent in collecting and reviewing all pertinent information to make the best possible decisions for Sandy Pines.
 I hope that the decisions I have made, along with our team, thus far, has demonstrated my dedication and commitment to the membership of Sandy Pines .
 A vote for me is a vote to help Sandy Pines continue to grow and thrive for many years to come so future generations can experience the same pride, love and enjoyment we are all blessed with today.

 My qualifications for this position include an 11-year stint as Vice President of a West Michigan school board as well as serving as the school’s band booster president.
-In addition, 20+ years experience as an automotive service manager has reinforced to me the value of the Golden Rule which I use as a daily guidance both personally and professionally.
+In addition, 20+ years experience as an automotive service manager has reinforced my firm belief in the Golden Rule which I use as daily guidance both personally and professionally.

-Our two grown children, their spouses and our three grandchildren relish their time spent with us here and all Sandy Pines has to offer.
-It is my passion to help preserve our happy place while making necessary and sometimes difficult decisions as we adapt and embrace inevitable change.
-Thank you in advance for your support.
+Our two grown children, their spouses, and our four grandchildren relish their time here, and it’s my passion to help preserve our happy place while making necessary and sometimes difficult decisions as we adapt and embrace inevitable change.
+I truly thank you in advance for your support.